 To-date, Carrier has paid SCAQMD over \$18,000,000 in mitigation fees and has invested over 10 years and \$25,000,000 developing gas fired products compliant with SCAQMD's Rule 1111 emissions limit.
+Carrier currently has two non-condensing models compliant with Rule 1111 emissions requirements.
 Developing safe, quiet and otherwise compliant units with ultra-low emissions has been a gigantic undertaking.
 Our three engineering teams have worked tirelessly on this project, and we were proud to launch our first two compliant non-condensing models earlier this year.
 Absent setbacks, we will launch additional models later this year after spending another \$7,000,000 on the project.

 Carrier has participated in a number of calls and working group meetings with the Rule 1111 Staff over the past several years.
-The Rule 1111 Staff held its most recent working group meeting on February 6, 2019 at SCAQMD's offices, and on February 8, 2019 posted on its website its presentation to the Stationary Source Committee scheduled for February 15, 2019.
+The Rule 1111 Staff held its most recent working group meeting on February 6, 2019 at SCAQMD's offices, and on February 15, 2019 presented to the Stationary Source Committee.

-Based on the recent working group meeting and the posted presentation, it is Carrier's understanding that the Rule 1111 Staff will on February 15, 2019 recommend that Rule 1111 become effective on October 1, 2019 as currently scheduled, and recommend against extending the mitigation fee or adding a sell through period for current inventory, primarily because "Commercialized models cover up to 90% of the market for both condensing and non-condensing units."
+Based on the recent working group and Stationary Source Committee meetings, it is Carrier's understanding that the Rule 1111 Staff will move forward with Rule 1111 becoming effective on October 1, 2019 as currently scheduled, and not extend the mitigation fee or add a sell through period for current inventory, primarily because "Commercialized models cover up to 90% of the market for both condensing and non-condensing units."